Fort Caswell Yacht Basin Resort Photograph Collection, PHC.187

 Abstract

 Photographs and a few papers documenting the attempted development of the Fort Caswell campus in Brunswick County, NC, into a vacation resort in the 1930s by the Sanford, FL, Caswell-Carolina Corporation, S. O. Chase, President-Owner.
-Most of the Photographs depict exteriors of the buildings, structure, and landscape of the Fort Caswell campus as well as ships seen on the water from Fort Caswell, people fishing and boating at Fort Caswell, and some few interiors of various buildings including details of the workings of the on-site power plant.
+Most of the Photographs depict exteriors of the buildings, structure, and landscape of the Fort Caswell campus as well as ships seen on the water from Fort Caswell, people fishing and boating at Fort Caswell, and several interiors of various buildings including details of the workings of the on-site power plant.
 People shown are unidentified at this time.

 Descriptive Summary